List of The Flash characters: Bart West-Allen / Impulse

-Bart Allen / Impulse (portrayed by Jordan Fisher; seasons 7–8) is the son of Barry Allen and Iris West and younger brother of Nora West-Allen (who was manifested into existence after the Crisis) from the future.
+Bart West-Allen / Impulse (portrayed by Jordan Fisher; seasons 7–8) is the son of Barry Allen and Iris West and younger brother of Nora West-Allen (who was manifested into existence after the Crisis) from the future.
 He showed up with Nora in the present where he meets Barry.
-During his time, he lost his grandfather Jay Garrick to Godspeed where Bart considered Godspeed to be his version of Eobard Thawne.
+During his time, he lost his uncle Jay Garrick to Godspeed where Bart considered Godspeed to be his version of Eobard Thawne.
 When the present day Jay was captured by the Godspeed Drones, Bart tried to rescue him only for the attacks of the Godspeed Drones to place him in a coma with his speed-healing helping him out.

-In season eight, Nora and Bart time-travel to 2013 where they investigate why Joan was erased.
+Nora and Bart later time-travel to 2013 where they investigate why Joan was erased.
 They managed to undo Joan's erasing.
-When Iris appeared in 2040, Nora was unable to return her to her own time due to the Negative Still Force.
+When Iris appeared in 2049, Nora was unable to return her to her own time due to the Negative Still Force.
 After Joan Williams confirms that there are negative tachyons in Iris, Nora heads to Flash's time to warn him of it.
 Bart and Nora later help Flash in fighting Eobard Thawne.